jabrena/101-cursor/demos/demo_01_settings_docs_bk/README.md

-# Demo 01 // Increase context with links

-- Goal: enrich the Context awareness in Cursor
+# Demo 01 // Enrich the Context awareness in Cursor

+## Goal

+Increase context awareness with links about documentation about techhnologies used in the repository

 ## Links